On the Emergence of Cross-Task Linearity in the Pretraining-Finetuning Paradigm: Cross-Task Linearity

-In summary, we observe that CTL consistently occurs for the finetuned models that start from a common pretrained checkpoint.
-Therefore, we conjecture that neural networks approximately function as linear maps in the pretraining-finetuning paradigm, mapping from the parameter space to the feature space.
+In summary, we find that neural networks approximately function as linear maps in the pretraining-finetuning paradigm, mapping from the parameter space to the feature space.
 This viewpoint enables us to study model merging/editing from a feature-learning perspective.